imagekitio/docs-keep-a-changelog/features/image-transformations/overlay-using-layers.md

 * [Add solid color blocks over image](overlay-using-layers#add-images-over-image)

 # Layers
-A layer is a special kind of transformation that allows you to modify the overlay itself and express its position in relation to the parent.
+A layer is a special kind of transformation in which you can specify an asset to be used as an overlay, along with its positioning and transformations.
+It supports nesting, allows you to modify the overlay itself, and express its position in relation to the parent.

 ## Syntax of layers